ttalvitie/browservice/README.md

 export DISPLAY=:0
 ```

-Now you are ready to run BaaS:
+Now you are ready to run Browservice:

 ```
-release/bin/baas
+release/bin/browservice
 ```

 The server is listening for HTTP connections on port 8080.
 To stop the server, you can use the `SIGTERM` or `SIGINT` signals (you can send the latter using Ctrl+C).